SKCheongBrian/personal-website/src/markdown/ll-parsing.md

 ### Follow set

 Turns out that just computing the First set would not be enough.
-The reason for this is that some nonterminals can derive ϵ, therefore we would need to know what other symbols may follow after that.
+The reason for this is that some nonterminals may derive ϵ, therefore we would need to know what other symbols may follow after that.
 That is where follow sets come into play.
 The parser should still use the rule *A → γ* if ϵ is in First(γ) and it sees the next token could be a token that belongs after A (or the token **follows** A).
 So in other words, Follow(A) is the set of nonterminals that could appear